HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/usecases.md

 Systems without FHIR Subscription capabilities can implement the alternative method shown, which employs scheduled tasks running at regular intervals.
 Providers can also develop their own in-house functionality to accomplish an alternative method to subscriptions.

-{% include img.html img="alternatives.png" caption="Figure 2.4 - Subscription & Subscription Alternative Models" %}s
+{% include img.html img="alternatives.png" caption="Figure 2.4 - Subscription & Subscription Alternative Models" %}

 The Python script depicted in Step 3 of the Subscription Alternative Model will be made available in a public GitHub repository before publication (link to be provided).